tanyasarkinjain/Anoles-group/README.md

 # Anoles-group

 Anoles-group (probably changing the name) allows users to count scales easily.
 The script has methods that can estimate the scales in a large area where scales are overall uniform but in some places difficult to count by hand.
 It can also count the total scales in smaller good quality images.
-There are two different methodsthat can handle for these cases.
+There are two different methods that can handle for these cases.
 This should save time and tedium in laboratory settings, providing even results.
 The main code is in [Anoles_counting_scales.ipynb](https://github.com/tanyasarkinjain/Anoles-group/blob/master/Anoles_counting_scales.ipynb)

 ## Image Requirements
-- Works best for scales and colonies that are not overlapping
+- Works best for scales and colonies that are not overlapping and instead are distinct
 - Works best for images taken **without** flash
 - Works best for scale and colonies that contrast their background/medium and are paler than the background
 - Works best for scales with overall uniform color